alphanodes/additionals/docs/dashboards.rst

 Enable sidebar
   The dashboard sidebar contains some useful information for the user.
 Since it is sometimes disturbing, it is hidden.
 To prevent this you can select this option.

+System default
+  If you want to make your project dashboard system default, activate this option.
+So every user will have to work with it for the selected project.

 Always expose
-  If you want to make the dashboard name visible to the users in the head section of the dashboard page, you can activate this option.
+  If you want to make the system default dashboard name visible to the users in the head section of the dashboard page, you can activate this option.
+Then also the dashboard information in the sidebar is displayed.

-System default
-  If you want to make your dashboard system default, activate this option.
-So every user will have to work with it.

 Author
   You can change the dashboard author in case it is necessary.
 This is sometimes necessary, if you create a dasboard for someone else but want this person to be able to edit it afterwards.
 Or if a user will no longer be active in your Redmine system. *Important:* Only the author of a dashboard is able to edit or remove it.
 If the author is no longer an active user in your system, only a user with administration rights is allowed to modify the dashboard.